How to Make This Oversized Canvas Tote Bag You'll Take Everywhere

 How to Make a Canvas Tote Bag

-- 3/4 yard faux leather vinyl or printed fabric (handles, bag bottom, piping if desired)
+- 3/4 yard faux leather vinyl or printed fabric (handles, bag bottom)

 - 1/2 yard natural canvas fabric (bag front and back, facing)